 Defending your will and estate against a claim

-Certain people can make a claim against your estate, after your death, if they are not happy with the provision made for them in your will.
+Certain people can make a claim against your estate, after your death, if they are not happy with the gifts made for them in your will or if they have been left out of your will.
+Find out more about who can make a "family provision" claim here.

-What can I do to prevent a claim or help my executor defend a claim that may be made against my will and estate?
+What can I do to prevent a claim or help my executor defend a family provision claim?

-In New South Wales, the only way to prevent a claim arising after your death is to reach an agreement with the person who may make a claim, that they will not make a claim against your estate AND to have that agreement (containing a release of that person's right to bring a claim) approved by the Supreme Court of New South Wales.
-If you have entered into a new relationship, or a second relationship, each person in the relationship may be willing to agree, for example, that they will each leave their estate to their respective children and will not make a claim against the estate of the other.
+In New South Wales, the only way to prevent a family provision claim arising after your death is to reach an agreement with the person who may make a claim, that they will not make a claim against your estate AND to have that agreement (containing a release of that person's right to bring a claim) approved by the Supreme Court of New South Wales.
+For example, if you have entered into a new relationship, or a second relationship, each person in the relationship may be willing to agree that they will each leave their estate to their respective children and will not make a claim against the estate of the other.
 However, the release of rights will only be binding against the other if the release is approved by the Court.
 We can assist you to:

 reach an agreement with the person who may make a claim;